 Feedback will be provided in a variety of ways.
 You may receive written comments on your work, or as a separate linked document, or as a summary of comments on the feedback sheet.
 These might indicate what was done well in your assessment, those areas where you could improve and a general evaluation of your coursework in aspects of presentation, structure and referencing.
 These comments should enable you to understand the basis of the mark you have been given and how you may improve your work in the future.
 You will also find the mark you received on Tabula.
 In addition, we provide generic feedback on assessments, which will provide more general comments on the cohort's performance on this assessment.
 It will outline particular aspects that were done well, common problems and ways to improve, as well as an overall assessment of performance, including a cumulative distribution function, which will allow you to determine how you performed relative to your peers.

-If you are not satisfied with the quality of the feedback you have received, you should approach the module lecturer or tutor.
+If you are not satisfied with the quality of the feedback you have received, you should approach the module lecturer or the module Support and Feedback tutor.
 However, prior to doing this, you must be able to demonstrate that you have reviewed your personal feedback and the generic feedback and reflected on both through re-reading your work.
 You are also advised to make use of Advice and Feedback hours to further discuss your feedback, noting, however, that markers are not permitted to re-read your assessment.
 Academic judgement cannot be challenged.
 If you still need more information go to the UG Office, who will forward your request for more feedback to the Director of Undergraduate Studies.

 Other types of feedback